OpenDendro/dplPy/README.md

 ## Current Version and Changelog

-dplPy is currently at version `v0.1.1` - Changes and new functions are currently merged into the `0.1.x` branch.
+dplPy is currently at version `v0.1.2` - The project is changing to a new development structure where all development will be on `main` and releases and updates to [Pypi](https://pypi.org/project/dplpy/) will be branched and tagged from `main`.

 ## Installation